zaidajani/youtube-video-link-api/readme.md

 $ cd youtube-video-link-api

-$ npm i
+$ npm install

 $ npm run dev

-# Download all the files, and run it.
+# Download all the files, and run it by running the dev script.

 ```